rugtres/r-debug/README.md

  Install [Visual Studio Code](https://code.visualstudio.com/) on the Windows-side.<br>

 Before we can start, we need to install some required packages on the R side and some extensions on the vscode side.
-The `buildR.sh` script has already installed the R packages:<br>
+The `buildR.sh` script already installed the R packages:<br>

 Editing: https://github.com/REditorSupport/languageserver<br>
 R-debugging: https://github.com/ManuelHentschel/vscDebugger<br>